debiai/docs/documentation/dashboard/dataExport/README.md

 # Exporting data

 DebiAI allows you to export data from the analysis page.
-Those exports can be used to update a database, to analyse samples in another application, to train a model, etc.
+Those exports can be used to update a database, to analyze samples in another application, to train a model, etc.

 There are two ways to export data during an analysis: